China's JD.com sets up cross-border e-commerce platform in challenge to Alibaba

 Shares of JD.com, which markets itself as a seller of authentic goods, have risen 44 percent since the beginning of the year.
 Alibaba’s stock price, on the other hand, has fallen 18 percent in the same period.

-Analysts have expressed concern over counterfeits on the world’s largest e-commerce firm’s platforms, as well as lackluster earnings and investor excitement wearing off after the initial public offering.
+Analysts have expressed concern over counterfeits on the world’s largest e-commerce firm’s platforms, as well as lacklustre earnings and investor excitement wearing off after the initial public offering.
+(Editing by Christopher Cushing)